WE’VE GOT YOUR BACK AS WE GO BACK TO BUSINESS

 We continue with enhanced cleaning cycles of all high traffic touch point areas and our cleaners are wearing masks and gloves to provide them additional protection and comfort to others.

 We’ve deployed floor markers, elevator screen messaging and signage to remind everyone to keep an appropriate physical distance when queuing anywhere within the common areas of the building.

-Posters and elevator screens are in place to remind people to deploy hygiene best practices.
+Elevator screens are in place to remind people to deploy hygiene best practices.